Brandon Village an Easy Stroll from Rosebelle’s Inn

 Brandon Vermont Covered Bridge

-Vermont's Famous Covered Bridges.
-Vermont has over 100 covered bridges throughout the state, some are privately owned.
-You’ll find a multitude of structures, style and designs, varied lengths, some large opened windows or closed siding; most are natural in color but some have been painted in varied hues.
+You can explore a multitude of structures, style and designs, varied lengths, some large opened windows or closed siding; most are natural in color but some have been painted in varied hues.

 Books and brudge location maps available for guest use.